torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 Note that the original documentation in the docs folder will NOT be updated for the moment, so the file list is out of date.

-## Differences to date from the version 12 in Zen Cart Plugins

-Bugfix: duplicate subscription links displayed.

-Fixes for warnings in strict mode/php8 compatibility.

-Removal of some unnecessary files.

-Updating template files based on ZC158 responsive_classic.

-Multiple minor code-tightening not affecting functionality.

-Admin: use ZC158-style admin header, move css to separate file.

 ## Changelog
+11/11/2023: moved admin functions file so only loaded with BISN admin page

 06/11/2023: relocated required/optional template files to main file structure.
+Updated template files based on ZC158 responsive_classic.

 23/07/23:
 Use ZC158 admin header, move css to separate file.